What is a tender offer (and should I participate)?

 First, the company announces that it’s running a tender offer.
 Your company will provide key details, including:

-• Timing — There will be a start date and deadline for submitting your decision about how many shares you wish to sell (if any); offers are usually open for at least 20 days
+- Timing — There will be a start date and deadline for submitting your decision about how many shares you wish to sell (if any); Under the rules set by the U.S. Securities and Exchange Commission (SEC) and according to the Securities Exchange Act of 1934, tender offers must be held open for at least 20 business days.

 Your company will provide official documents spelling out all the terms and conditions as well as information about the company and its financials.
 Your company may also offer info sessions where you can ask questions and learn more about the process.